-These are made of clear materials and are therefore less visible on your teeth than their metal counterparts.
+Made of clear or tooth-colored material, ceramic braces are less visible than traditional metal braces.
 For this reason, ceramic braces are used mainly on older teenagers and adult patients who have cosmetic concerns.
-While they are visually less prominent, they do require more attention to oral hygiene — the brackets are larger and are more brittle than metal.
+While they are visually less prominent, they do require more attention to oral hygiene.
+The brackets are larger and are more brittle than metal.
 For these reasons, ceramic braces are typically used on the upper teeth only.

 The ultimate in “barely there” braces, Invisalign® clear aligners straighten your teeth without the use of any brackets or wires.
 Instead, a series of flexible, comfortable, nearly invisible aligner trays gently and progressively move your teeth into position over time.
 The aligners are also removable, so cleaning them is easy.
 You can also brush and floss normally.
 Best of all, you can continue to eat your favorite foods throughout your treatment.